Chorus

 wrote notes that astonished the world.

-Because of your hymns, now a worthier place and theme
+Because of your hymns, now a worthier place

 you shall have at the zenith of the firmament.